 - 6-cup muffin pan – This pan is the perfect size for this recipe.
 I love using it because its small enough to fit inside of my toaster oven, which heats up so much faster than my actual oven!

 If you make this Breakfast Egg Muffins recipe, let me know!
-Rate it and leave a comment below, because I love hearing from you! 🙂
+Leave a comment with a star rating ★ below, because I love hearing from you! ♡

 Breakfast Egg Muffins (Keto, Low Carb)

 - 1/2 cup chopped fresh spinach

 - Optional topping: Sliced avocado

 - Preheat the oven to 350°F. Grease a muffin pan with cooking spray.

 - In a large bowl, whisk together the eggs, milk and a pinch each of salt and pepper.